Here are a few tips from our travel safety expert.

 If you are visiting Costa Rica after traveling to Brazil, Colombia, Bolivia, Ecuador, Venezuela, Peru or Sub-Saharan Africa, you are required to be vaccinated for Yellow Fever.
 Authorities will verify this by checking your certificate, so bring it along otherwise you won't be allowed into Costa Rica.

 Malaria is a serious problem, particularly in more rural areas.
 The provinces of Puntarenas and Limon are especially risky as is the area along the Panama border.

 The wet season (typically April through November) can bring other insect-borne diseases like Chagas' Disease and leishmaniasis.
 There have been recent outbreaks of Dengue Fever in various areas throughout the country, including San Jose, with over 20,000 confirmed cases in recent years.
 People between the ages of 20-30 are most susceptible to the disease.
 To avoid contracting these illnesses always use a good quality insect repellent, preferably one containing DEET, and wear clothing that covers arms, legs and feet.

 Visitors to Costa Rica often find themselves battling a case of traveler's diarrhea.
 To avoid this lovely condition, avoid drinking tap water (purify your water by boiling or using purification tablets is recommended) and make sure your food is cooked thoroughly.

 Other than that, you're off the hook for jabs and pills, however it is always advised that you consult with your physician at least two months before travel so if you need a precautionary immunisation there'll be enough time for the medication to take effect, typically takes between 4 and 6 weeks, so plan accordingly.

 The Costa Rican authorities do not tolerate any form of lawlessness, they don't care it's a foreigner who was unaware of the rules.
 If you break the law you may be ejected from the country, arrested or even imprisoned.
 Here are a few things to keep in mind so you don't unwittingly cross any boundaries.

-Ask first - shoot later!
-It is illegal for you to take photographs of any official building.
+Ask first - take photos later.
+It is illegal for you to take photographs of any official buildings in Costa Rica.
 If you are uncertain, check with a local or someone in authority, just in case.